cbiche/SGCdetectorDNS/README.md

 # SGCdetectorDNS
-Raw DNS data transformed into vector of features to detect anomalies
+Raw DNS data transformed into vectors of features to detect anomalies following the SGC model.